 - Dried fruits: I used raisins, but if you do not like them, use cranberries or sour cherries or a mixture of them.
 Dried apricots chopped really small are good as well.

 In this particular recipe, rehydrate the dried fruits with vanilla extract and lemon juice and set them aside until it’s time to use them.

 Even when you put raisins in a very wet mixture like the one in the Sweet Cheese Slab Pie, you still want your raisins to be plump and moist.

 What other ingredients do you need for this bread?

 Important: the bowl that you will use to beat the egg whites needs to be very clean(if you are not sure, rewash it with hot water and soap, rinse well, and dry).
 Greasy spots will prevent the egg whites from rising and will ruin the recipe.

 The secret to this moist bread is the melted butter.
 Can you replace the butter with oil?
 Probably, but I would not do it.

 Obviously, you can do things with this recipe that I would not approve of, but you need to remember that you have to follow the instructions to get the taste that this bread should have.

-Also, this cake is not on the cheap site, as it has a lot of ingredients that might seem expensive.
+Also, this cake is not on a cheap site, as it has a lot of ingredients that might seem expensive.

 However, if you are afraid of butter (which you shouldn’t), you need to remember that you don’t bake this cake every weekend (unless you want to), so feel free to splurge once in a while and buy quality ingredients, like good butter, dried or candied fruits, good nuts.

 From the amount of ingredients we use for this recipe, we will obtain two loaves of bread.

 - Candied orange peel gives a fantastic flavor to the bread, so don’t forget to add it if you have some.
 In conclusion, this is a recipe that uses ingredients available in the pantry.
 You can play with the flavors.

 - This bread also has vanilla and lemon/orange zest that are very important for the flavor profile.